 - Sixty percent of all firework injuries occur in the thirty days surrounding the fourth of July (U.S. Consumer Product Safety Commission, 2013).
 Set a good example for your children and do not purchase or display illegal fireworks.
-Enjoy professional firework displays put on by local fire departments.
+Enjoy professional firework displays put on by local fire departments and towns.

 - Remind older children that personal fireworks are illegal in Massachusetts because they are dangerous.
 Injuries from fireworks include 2nd and 3rd degree burns that require emergency medical attention, weeks of rehabilitation and plastic surgery or permanent scarring.
 Explain that personal fireworks have killed people and that is why they are illegal in Massachusetts.

 - Firework displays can be loud and scare children, particularly small children.
 Talk to youngsters about what will happen – bright colors in the dark sky, loud booms and lots of people cheering.
 Consider bringing sound-deafening headphones for youngsters.
 Have a plan if one child gets too scared, starts crying and has to go home.

 - Never leave a child unattended in or around cars.
 As you load and unload the car with coolers, chairs, umbrellas and other items, make sure children are near you and holding hands.
 Do not move your car until you are sure where each child is and no one is behind or in front of the car.

 - An adult should be present at all times when your child is swimming.
 Ideally take your children to swimming pools, lakes, and beaches that are lifeguard supervised.
 Never leave your child unsupervised while they are near any bodies of water.
 Consider purchasing a U.S. Coast Guard approved life vest for children who are inexperienced swimmers.